Julius Erving: New York Nets (1973–1976)

-Philadelphia 76ers (NBA)
+Philadelphia 76ers (1976–1987)

-The Nets, Nuggets, Indiana Pacers, and San Antonio Spurs joined the NBA for the 1976–1977 season.
+The Nets, Nuggets, Indiana Pacers and San Antonio Spurs joined the NBA for the 1976–1977 season.
 With Erving and Nate Archibald (acquired in a trade with Kansas City), the Nets were poised to pick up right where they left off.
 However, the New York Knicks upset the Nets' plans when they demanded that the Nets pay them $4.8 million for "invading" the Knicks' NBA territory.
 Coming on the heels of the fees the Nets had to pay for joining the NBA, owner Roy Boe reneged on a promise to raise Erving's salary.
 Erving refused to play under these conditions and held out in training camp.

-After several teams such as the Milwaukee Bucks, Los Angeles Lakers and Philadelphia 76ers lobbied to obtain him, the Nets offered Erving's contract to the New York Knicks in return for waiving the indemnity, but the Knicks turned it down.
+After several teams such as the Milwaukee Bucks, Los Angeles Lakers and Philadelphia 76ers lobbied to obtain him, the Nets offered Erving's contract to the Knicks in return for waiving the indemnity, but the Knicks turned it down.
 This was considered one of the worst decisions in franchise history.
-The Sixers then decided to offer to buy Erving's contract for $3 million—in addition to paying roughly the Nets same amount as their expansion fee—and Boe had little choice but to accept the $6 million deal.
+The Sixers then decided to offer to buy Erving's contract for $3 million—roughly the same amount as the Nets' expansion fee—and Boe had little choice but to accept the deal.
 For all intents and purposes, the Nets traded their franchise player for a berth in the NBA.
 The Erving deal left the Nets in ruin; they promptly crashed to a 22–60 record, the worst in the league.
 Years later, Boe regretted having to trade Erving to join the NBA, saying, "The merger agreement killed the Nets as an NBA franchise."

+Erving requested the No. 32 jersey that he had worn in the ABA, but was informed that it was to be retired for Billy Cunningham.
+He then decided to wear No. 6 instead in honor of Bill Russell, who had been one of his heroes growing up.
 Erving quickly became the leader of his new club and led them to an exciting 50-win season.
-However, playing with other stars-such as former ABA standout George McGinnis, future NBA All-Star Lloyd Free, and aggressive Doug Collins allowed him to focus on playing more team-oriented ball.
+However, playing with other stars-such as former ABA standout George McGinnis, future NBA All-Star Lloyd Free and aggressive Doug Collins allowed him to focus on playing more team-oriented ball.
 Despite a smaller role, Erving stayed unselfish.
 The Sixers won the Atlantic Division and were the top drawing team in the NBA.
 They defeated the defending champions, the Boston Celtics, to win the Eastern Conference.
 Erving took them into the NBA Finals against the Portland Trail Blazers of Bill Walton.
 After the Sixers took a 2–0 lead, however, the Blazers ran off four straight victories after the famous brawl between Maurice Lucas and Darryl Dawkins which ignited the Blazers' team.